-Chorus SCED Code: 05110 Grade Level: 9th -12th Credit: (Half Year) 1

-Advanced Credit: (Full Year) 2
+Chorus SCED Code: 05110 Grade Level: 9 th -12 th Credit: (Half Year) 1 Advanced Credit: (Full Year) 2

 This course is designed for students seeking a continuation and serious study of music and its functions with an emphasis on performance.
 A variety of repertoire will be performed and studied.
 Solo, duet, trio, and quartet performances in class are required for grade determination.
 All performances are mandatory.
 Daily participation, after school sectionals, theory lessons, classwork and tests will also be part of the grade.
 Students who take this class for the full year will receive two (2) units of credit.
 Prerequisite: Beginning Chorus or Teacher Recommendation Location: SHS

-Graphic Arts & SCED Code: 05162 Grade Level: 9th -12th Credit: 1 Design I
+Graphic Arts & SCED Code: 05162 Grade Level: 9 th -12 th Credit: 1 Design I

 This course is open to students who have successfully completed Art I and have an interest in digital art.
 Emphasis will be on using the fundamentals of art to create graphic designs.
 The class will focus on logos, advertisements, and illustrations using the computer program Adobe Illustrator CS.
 Prerequisite: Art I with a minimum grade of "C" Location: SHS

-Graphic Arts and Design II SCED Code: 05162 Grade Level: 10th -12th Credit: 1 Yearbook
+Graphic Arts and Design II SCED Code: 05162 Grade Level: 10th -12th Credit: 1 (Yearbook)

 Graphic Design II will go beyond the basics of graphic design and move into advanced design techniques.
-This class has the primary focus of creating the publication/yearbook, "The Nottoway".
+This class has the primary focus of creating the SH yearbook.
 While creating the yearbook for Southampton High School, students will learn advertising, marketing, layout design, photography, and the program Online Design.
-During the course students are assigned pages, while completing their assignments they are meeting many of competencies and SOL's